open-data-toronto/docker-local-environment/README.md

 ```

 > **IMPORTANT!**: Relevant Toronto Open Data git repositories will be cloned into folders created in the *workspace directory* throughout this process.

-#### GitHub repositories cloned throughout the process

-* [ckan-customization-open-data-toronto](https://github.com/open-data-toronto/ckan-customization-open-data-toronto): CKAN extension and plugins created for Open Data Toronto specifically.
-* [wp-open-data-toronto](https://github.com/open-data-toronto/wp-open-data-toronto): WordPress theme files created for Open Data Toronto specifically.
-* [ckan](https://github.com/ckan/ckan): for the CKAN code and Dockerfiles/docker compose files of images used for the environment.
+Repos that already exist in the workspace directory will be reset and any changes will be lost -

 ### 1.3.
 Docker